 Description

 I don’t think I need to write too much about the lord of the Corydalis.
-Wonderful foliage, cold hardy, reliable, handsome, floriferous, fragrant….so we allow him a few ‘minuses’ like going dormant in mid summer.
+Wonderful bluish-green foliage, cold hardy, reliable, handsome, floriferous, fragrant…; we allow him a few ‘minuses’ like going dormant in mid summer.

 It can flower starting in the third year when started from seeds; I recommend to grow it with a fair good amount of sun; too much shade will make for leggy specimens.

-Grow the seedlings in the same pot for at least 2 years then plant it in the garden when dormant.
+Grow the seedlings in the same pot for at least 2 years then plant it in the garden when dormant (it forms a rhizome, which will become very large in time).

 Reviews